vosechu/mechanize_code_challenge/README.md

 * Make your code as small as possible (yay golfing!)
 * Push your code and make a second pull request

+## Bonus points

+* Use a gem or scraping tool that nobody else used
+* Create the smallest code in step 2
+* Create the audience nominated best code
+* Create the audience nominated best tests (or the tests that the most people use)